 Wait.
 I need to rewind.
 I can’t go any further without expressing how much of a meat eater I really was.
 I’ve only had cheese pizza twice in my life, because I wouldn’t eat pizza without meat on it (and pizza has always been my favorite food!).
 I remember almost going one day without meat, and then going into the kitchen to get a slice of ham… because what’s a day without meat?
 Thanks to my granny 🙂 I was eating chicken and sucking bones before I ever had teeth!

 Eating meat was all I knew.
-I actually thought that not eating meat was silly, over-the-top, and I couldn’t understand it.
+I actually thought not eating meat was silly, over-the-top, and I couldn’t understand it.
 I even made jokes about vegetarians 🙁 But after a few years of research, this lifestyle became more and more intriguing.
-It was something that I wanted to try, but I wasn’t fully committed to making that step.
+It was something I wanted to try, but I wasn’t fully committed to making that step.

 A few days before I went vegan, Sonic had their famous 50 cent corn dogs, and I couldn’t resist.
 I ate 7 of them.
 No, that’s not a typo.
 I felt so full and stuffed.
 It reminded me of how I always felt on Thanksgiving, after gobbling down so much food.
 It reminded me of how lately, I had started feeling nauseous at times after eating fried chicken.